 Ultimate Frisbee

-Frisbee at John’s is one of the most laid back sports and traditionally one of our most successful.
-It’s something that no-one has ever really done before they come to John’s so don’t worry if you don’t yet know your hammers from your chicken wings.
-Teams are mixed and we play all throughout the year (yes, in the snow too).
+Frisbee at john’s is one of the most laid back and traditionally successful sports.
+It’s something that most people have never really tried before coming to John’s, so don’t worry if you don’t yet know your ‘hammers’ from your ‘chicken wings’.
+Teams are mixed, and we play all throughout the year (yes, even in the snow)!
 So come along and we look forward to seeing you out there.
+We have weekly training sessions where we’ll do a few drills and skills, and then have a big match at the end.
+Don’t forget to come along on weekends to compete against the other colleges!

 Societies